lxc/linuxcontainers.org/content/lxc/getting-started.md

     lxc-destroy --name mycontainer

+# Add a Volume Mount

+A container's file system activity is restricted to `/var/lib/lxc/<container-name>/rootfs`.
+When a container is destroyed all of `/var/lib/lxc/<container-name>` is also destroyed.
+You may have multiple containers and would like to share some file system space between them.
+You may have disposable containers and would like some file system space to outlive the container.
+In cases like these, you can create a host volume outside the container's `rootfs` and then mount that volume inside the container.

+Suppose we have already created a container named `mycontainer` as described above.

+Create the host volume.

+    root@host:~# mkdir -p /host/path/to/volume

+Create the container mount point.

+    root@host:~# lxc-attach --name mycontainer -- mkdir -p /container/mount/point

+Stop the container so that we can reconfigure it with the volume mount.

+    root@host:~# lxc-stop --name mycontainer

+Add the volume mount to the container's configuration.
+(Note that the container mount point path is relative.
+It does not have a leading `/` character.)

+    root@host:~# echo "lxc.mount.entry = /host/path/to/volume container/mount/point none bind 0 0" >>/var/lib/lxc/mycontainer/config

+Restart the container so the new configuration is used.

+    root@host:~# lxc-start --name mycontainer

+Now that we have created the volume and mounted it in the container, we can test it works.

+On the host, add a text file to the volume.

+    root@host:~# echo "host message" >/host/path/to/volume/messages.txt

+Start a container shell.

+    root@host:~# lxc-attach --name mycontainer

+The container can see the text file and its content.

+    root@mycontainer:~# cat /container/mount/point/messages.txt
+    host message

+The container can add text to the text file.

+    root@mycontainer:~# echo "mycontainer message" >>/container/mount/point/messages.txt

+Exit the container.

+    root@mycontainer:~# exit

+The host can see the container's message.

+    root@host:~# cat /host/path/to/volume/messages.txt
+    host message
+    mycontainer message

 # Create Unprivileged Containers as Root with Shared UID and GID Ranges

 Creating system-wide unprivileged containers (that is, unprivileged containers created and started by root) requires only a few extra steps to organize subordinate user IDs (uid) and subordinate group IDs (gid).